 Validating phone numbers at the point of entry helps keep your databases clean, since the API also checks to ensure the phone number is active.

 An API also makes it possible to automate the process of removing landlines from your SMS list and sending SMS messages to mobile numbers.

 Implementing an API is straightforward, but requires a bit of tech expertise.
 A web developer can install an API on your website pretty quickly.

 However, if you already have a database of phone numbers that you haven’t checked, the best way is to use a batch processing validator to check your entire list.
 This is a simple and effective process that can be done with a TXT, CSV, or Excel list of your phone numbers.

 You can also use a reverse address or reverse phone lookup tool to get phone numbers for contacts that you already have on your list.
 Then run those phone numbers through a phone validator to find out which ones you can send text messages to.

 Additionally, you can use a batch append tool to complete a large list.

 Overall, SMS can and should be a staple in your marketing ecosystem.

 It’s conversational and personable.
-This helps lower people’s resistance to communicating with a company, since it implies the presence of a person on the other end.
+This helps lower people’s resistance to communicate with a company since it implies the presence of a person on the other end.

 It’s absurdly effective and has amazing engagement rates.